mozilla/hawk/README.md

 * Key identifier: dh37fgj492je
 * Key: werxhqb98rpaxn39848xrunpaw3489ruxnpa98w4rxn
-* Algorithm: hmac-sha-256
+* Algorithm: sha256

-The client generates the authentication header by calculating a timestamp (e.g. the number of seconds since January 1, 1970 00:00:00 GMT), generates a nonce, and constructs the normalized request string (newline separated values):
+The client generates the authentication header by calculating a timestamp (e.g. the number of seconds since January 1, 1970 00:00:00 GMT), generating a nonce, and constructing the normalized request string (newline separated values):

 ```
 hawk.1.header
 1353832234
 j4h3g2
 GET
-/resource/1?b=1&a=2
+/resource?a=1&b=2
 example.com
 8000

-some-app-data
+some-app-ext-data

 ```

 The 'hawk.1.header' normalized string header is used to prevent MAC values from being reused after a potential change in how the